IOC working toward July-August Olympics in 2021: Yomiuri

 John Coates, the IOC’s Coordination Commission chief for Tokyo, told the Yomiuri the Games would have to be held between the tennis Grand Slams of Wimbledon, slated to end in mid-July, and the U.S. Open, which starts in late August.

-“We want to more or less finalize the dates in four weeks’ time,” the paper quoted Coates as saying.
+“We want to more or less finales the dates in four weeks’ time,” the paper quoted Coates as saying.

 Coates, who is also president of the Australian Olympic Committee (AOC), said the summer scheduling would be dependent on avoiding clashes with the world championships for swimming (July 16-Aug.
 1) and athletics (Aug.
 6-15).